Linear regression and its inference on noisy network-linked data: Generic inference theory of model parameters

 \end{ass}

-The first property to be introduced is the estimation consistency of $\hat{\sigma}^2$, which serves as the critical building block for later inference. \begin{prop}[Consistency of variance estimation] Assume that Assumption~\ref{ass:signal-scale} holds and
+The first property to be introduced is the estimation consistency of $\hat{\sigma}^2$, which serves as the critical building block for later inference. \begin{prop}[Consistency of variance estimation] If Assumption~\ref{ass:signal-scale} holds and

 Then with high probability, the estimate $\hat{\sigma}^2$ defined by \eqref{eq: variance estimate} satisfies

 for some constant $C>0$.
 In particular, if Assumption~\ref{ass:small-perturbation} holds and $p+K = o(n)$ then $\hat{\sigma}^2$ is consistent. \end{prop}